PyMoDAQ/PyMoDAQ/docs/src/example/arduino_ubuntu.rst

 This example may be among the cheapest ways to test PyMoDAQ with an actual detector, as the only expenses are an Arduino Uno
-R3 board (30€) and a TMP36 sensor (1€).
+R3 board (30€) and a TMP36 sensor (1€), software included!
 It will also be the opportunity to present some particularities related to the use of an operating system based on Linux.

 Prerequisite
 ------------

 * :ref:`Story of an instrument plugin development <plugin_development>`
+* :ref:`How to modify existing PyMoDAQ's code? <contribute_to_pymodaq_code>`
 * :ref:`Write and release a new plugin <new_plugin>`

 What we will learn